Zodiac Aerospace: Zodiac Aerospace brand

 When it was founded in 1896, the company was called "Mallet, Mélandri et de Pitray".
 It changed its name several times during the course of its history.
-In 1899, it became "Ateliers de constructions aéronautiques Maurice Mallet" (Maurice Mallet aerospace construction workshops), and nine years later it became "Société française des ballons dirigeables" ("French company of balloons and dirigibles").
+In 1899, it became "Ateliers de constructions aéronautiques Maurice Mallet" (Maurice Mallet aerospace construction workshops), and nine years later it became "Société Française des ballons dirigeables" ("French company of balloons and dirigibles").

-In 1909, the name Zodiac (with an English spelling) appeared in the name "Société française de ballons dirigeables et d'aviation Zodiac" ("French company of balloons, dirigibles, and aviation, Zodiac"), followed in 1911 by "Société Zodiac, anciens Établissements aéronautiques Maurice Mallet" ("Zodiac Company, formerly Maurice Mallet aeronautical establishments").
+In 1909, the name Zodiac (with an English spelling) appeared in the name "Société Française de ballons dirigeables et d'aviation Zodiac" ("French company of balloons, dirigibles, and aviation, Zodiac"), followed in 1911 by "Société Zodiac, anciens Établissements aéronautiques Maurice Mallet" ("Zodiac Company, formerly Maurice Mallet aeronautical establishments").

-In 1965, the company changed its name to "Zodiac".
+In 1965, the company changed its name to "Zodiac" (english spelling).

 The name Zodiac is associated with the inflatable boats that were developed after the Second World War and made famous by the explorations of Jacques Cousteau and the experiences of intentional castaway Alain Bombard.

 For this reason, when the Zodiac Group sold its Marine business in 2007, the Zodiac brand was also sold.
 In accordance with the agreements signed with the acquiring company, the Group took the name of "Zodiac Aerospace", which emphasized its refocus on aerospace.

 This name change was accompanied by the creation of a new logo.